Senior Management Team

 Mr Mark Dykgraaf, Chief Executive Officer

 Mark is a health professional with more than 20 years senior management and executive experience in both public and private sectors in the NSW and ACT health systems.
 He has a diverse background and experience across subacute, aged and community services programs.
 Mark holds a Bachelor of Business, Graduate Certificates in Intensive Care Nursing, Advanced Nursing and Diabetes, as well as General Nursing.
-Prior to his appointment at Central Gippsland Health, Mark held executive level roles at Goulburn Base Hospital, Canberra Hospital, Calvary Public, and Far West Local Health District in Broken Hill.
+Mark has held various senior roles at St John of God Hospital (Goulburn), Canberra Hospital, Calvary Public, and Far West Local Health District in Broken Hill.

-Ms Mandy Pusmucans, Executive Director of Nursing (Sale)
+Ms Mandy Pusmucans, Director of Nursing / Chief Nurse

 Mandy is a registered nurse with additional qualifications in rural health and business management.
 Following a working life that commenced in Gippsland, Mandy worked in Melbourne hospitals, rural Victoria and then on to remote Australia, which included living and working in both remote Aboriginal communities in Central Australia and the main centre of Alice Springs.
 Mandy’s work has focused on social justice and equity of access for rural and remote communities, with particular focus on Aboriginal Australians.
 Mandy has been both an executive officer and then Board member of the Council of Remote Area Nurses Australia, a participant on the Council of the National Rural Health Alliance, and a member of the Royal College of Nursing Australia.

-Kelli is a registered nurse with additional qualifications in Critical Care Nursing.
-Kelli began her nursing career in Melbourne spending 13 years in Intensive Care at Austin Health.
+Kelli is a registered nurse with a passion for quality, risk and governance.
+She began her nursing career in Melbourne spending 13 years in Intensive Care at Austin Health.
 During that time Kelli also gained experience through project roles; in clinical governance, resuscitation, quality improvement, rapid response systems and service development.
-Kelli moved into a variety of roles related to trauma, simulation and exercise training and process redesign including time at the Office of the Emergency Services Commissioner, the Department of Health and Human Services and NSW Health.
+Kelli moved into a variety of roles related to trauma, simulation and exercise training, and process redesign including time at the Office of the Emergency Services Commissioner, the Department of Health and Human Services and NSW Health.
 Kelli is a specialist reservist in the Royal Australian Air Force and deployed to Afghanistan in active operations.
-More recently Kelli has focused on gaining management experience taking up opportunities in Gippsland.
-Kelli has a Professional Certificate in Health System Management and is currently studying the Master of Enterprise at the University of Melbourne.
-She is a member of The Australian College of Health Service Management.
+Kelli has a Bachelor of Science (Nursing), a Diploma of Critical Care Nursing, a Master of Enterprise, and is a member of the Australian College of Nursing.